 Today's parents typically work full time, including during school holidays and vacations.
 This means their children are often home alone.
-Video cameras with two-way communication like Vivint Ping help parents keep an eye on their kids and communicate with them, and they allow children and teens at home to contact their parents at the office as well.
+Video cameras with two-way communication like Vivint indoor camera help parents keep an eye on their kids and communicate with them, and they allow children and teens at home to contact their parents at the office as well.

 Other apps allow easy communication between mobile devices and smart home appliances.
 This includes communicating through the doorbell camera from anywhere, whether you're at work, shopping or on the road.
 Homeowners can view and communicate with their family, delivery people, housekeepers and anyone else on their property remotely.

 Many homeowners want to save time and feel safe in their homes, but they don't want obtrusive or unattractive gadgets.
 Today's video cameras, doorbell cameras and other smart devices feature beautiful designs that coordinate with home style trends, because curb appeal is important to homeowners.
 Wi-Fi connectivity and app coordination give homeowners the convenience of controlling their thermostats, lights, door locks, ovens, air purifiers and any other smart appliances from their smartphone or tablet.

 The entertainment industry is also getting hip to home automation, allowing people to listen to audiobooks while cooking or navigate channels via voice commands.
 The smart home can now multitask just as well as you can, offering sources of diversion while you're doing chores or cooking dinner, making the experience more enjoyable.

 Biometrics is all about understanding how people actually behave.
 In addition to helping the technology industry by providing companies with insights into general behavioral trends, it can study how criminals operate.
 That means providers can innovate home safety technology to outsmart crooks and make communities more secure.